Litecms/Faq/readme.md

-This is a Laravel 5 package that provides faq management facility for lavalite framework.
+This is a Litecms 5 package that provides faq management facility for laraval framework.

 ## Installation